 - Type in your email address, and password.

 Then you’re done!
 It’s as easy as that.
 You’ll now be able to manage your emails through Mailbird.

-Ok so now it’s time to officially open your Shopify store with the email address you just created.
+Ok so now it’s time to officially open your Shopify store which will act as a storefront for your small online business with the email address you just created.

 - Visit Shopify here and start your free trial by entering your email address in the space provided.
 I think the trial lasts for 14 days, from then on its around R500 a month for a basic plan.

 - Next, provide your password and your store name.
 For your store name, insert the name you chose for your domain.
 For example “doggytreats.”
 If it’s already taken then simply add something to the beginning or end, like “mydoggytreats” or “doggytreatshq” etc. Don’t overthink this too much, once we’ve fully set up your store the URL will look the same as your co.za domain.